Exemptions

 • own and occupy the property as the primary residence on January 1 of the assessment year or lease and occupy a single family residence on January 1 of the assessment year and be liable for the payment of the property taxes to the county.

-Applicants can obtain forms online Disabled Veteran Homestead Form PDF, Renewal Form PDF, from the Frankfort Township Assessor’s Office or the Will County Supervisor of Assessments.
-Completed applications must be returned to:
+Applicants can obtain forms here Disabled Veteran Homestead Form PDF, This form can be dropped of at our office or the Will County Supervisor of Assessments office.

 Frankfort Township Assessor